Where is the shop?

 What are your opening hours?

 Please check our facebook feed for updates on opening hours.
-Due to the increased demand during the coronavirus pandemic we may have to amend our hours, and the only place we can quickly update them is on facebook.
-The hours listed here are our normal shop hours.
+Due to the increased demand during the coronavirus pandemic we may have to amend our hours, and given our present commitments we're only publishing them there.

 Which payment methods do you accept?